-The Directors submit their report and the financial statements of the Company for the year ended 31 December 2022.
+The Directors submit their report and the financial statements of the Group and of the Company for the year ended 31 December 2023.

 PRINCIPAL ACTIVITIES

 The principal activities of the Company are investment holding, property construction and management services.
 The principal activities of the subsidiaries are disclosed in Note 8 to the financial statements.
 There have been no significant changes in the nature of these activities during the financial year.